-A computer can be connected to the dynamometer controller for logging data from the Dynamometer Controller, Fuel Scale and Data Acquisition systems via Serial Ports.
-If serial ports are unavailable, then a USB-Serial Port converter may be used.
+A computer can be connected to the dynamometer controller for data logging via the Serial Port.
+If serial ports are unavailable on your computer then an optional USB-Serial Port converter may be used.
 Serial port communications are via RS232: 9600 baud, No parity, 1 Stop bit.
 The cable should be a "straight through" cable connecting pins 2, 3, and 5 at both ends.
 In Verbose mode the controller automatically sends data out in the format shown below at approximately 4Hz.
 During power on the controller sends out a "Power On" message with the firmware code.
-Data can be logged from various serial communications programs including Hyperterminal.
+Data can be logged from various serial communications programs including Hyperterminal, RealTerm and similar.
+Alternatively Focus provides a variety of "Dyno Monitor" programs, and users can also develop their own data logging and display applications using the information provided below.
 Various controller parameters can be modified from the computer interface, and data can be logged by the computer as well.
 In Verbose mode the controller will automatically output data to the serial port every 250ms.
-When the control is NOT in Verbose mode sending the character "A" will cause the controller to respond with the data.
+When the control is NOT in Verbose mode sending the ASCII character "A" from the computer will cause the controller to respond with the data.
+The controller not be pinged with the "A" more than once every 250ms.
+Additionally the alarm state can be set or cleared by sending an "X" or "x" respectively.

-In general, the computer data is output in the following format:
+In general the data is output in the following format: